Gladministrator/Electronics-Store/README.md

 # Electronic Store CRM

 ### A CRM application where customers can make orders for various electronics.
-There are 3 roles with distinct functions:

-- Customer
-- Administration
-- Shipping
+The application allows managing accounts, roles, products,
+categories, orders, tracking order history, viewing sales repors, and shipping orders.
+Check the screenshots below to see what it looks like!

+There is a scripts sql file that will create the database, tables, and stored procedures.
+The application can also be run using Internet Information Services for Windows and SQL Server Express.

 ### Tech Stack